Skip to main content

 Open

 In a letter from October 2022, IRS disagreed with this recommendation, stating that IRS can use project codes in EQRS to identify, track, and compare managerial reviews of micro-captive promoter investigations.
 However, as noted in GAO's report, officials relied on a manual process to distinguish micro-captive investigations from micro-captive audits.
-In April 2024, we requested additional feedback from IRS.
+In September 2024, IRS said it had not changed its position.
 GAO will continue to monitor IRS for additional action.
 By implementing this recommendation, IRS will be better able to assess the quality of its micro-captive audits and make any necessary changes to enhance quality.

 Internal Revenue Service The Commissioner of Internal Revenue should have LB&I adopt formal managerial reviews of micro-captive insurance promoter investigations, establish a reliable way to store and track managerial review data of promoter investigations that allows it to isolate high priority cases, issue guidance on how often and by what method such investigations should be subjected to managerial review, and use the data to assess the quality of its promoter investigations.
 (Recommendation 5)